 Coastal Hikes in the Royal National Park

 Walking along the cliffs is a must-do when visiting the Royal National Park.

 I have walked the Coastal Track from Bundeena to Garie Beach, and the views are breathtaking.
 The path was very easy to follow, and I cannot remember any challenging part – except going uphill and downhill, and the length of course.
 Many hiking tracks are one-way only.

 If you travel as a group with a couple of vehicles, I recommend leaving one at the end of the hike so you can finish the loop with the car and avoid coming back the same way.

 For example, you can leave your car on Bundeena Drive and hike to Marley Walk (4km), then to Wedding Cake Rock (+1km) and finish in Bundeena (+7km).

 That’s also what we did to hike from Wattamolla to Curracurrang Cove (1.5 km), then to Eagle Rock Lookout (+2 km) and finish at Garie Beach (+3 km).
-I recommend doing it this way rather than the opposite direction: it is more agreeable to go down the stairs to arrive on Garie Beach than to start with them!
+I recommend doing it this way rather than in the opposite direction: it is more agreeable to go down the stairs to arrive at Garie Beach than to start with them!